HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 - **Upper Sideband (USB)**: Generally used on frequencies above 10 MHz.
 This includes the 30, 20, 17, 15, 12, and 10 meter bands.
 - **Lower Sideband (LSB)**: Used below 10 MHz, covering the 160, 80, and 40 meter bands.

-Since we only transmit the essential part of the signal, SSB uses about **half the bandwidth** of standard AM and requires much less power for the same range—making it a favorite for weak signal and long-distance communications.
+Since we only transmit the essential part of the signal, SSB uses about **half the bandwidth** of standard AM and requires much less power for the same range — making it a favorite for weak signal and long-distance communications.

 #### Bandwidth Comparison